pallets-eco/flask-classful/README.rst

 Subdomains (getting advanced 'n stuff)
 --------------------------------------

-By now, you've built a few hundred `Flask` apps using `Flask-Classy` and you probably think you're an expert.
+By now, you've built a few hundred `Flask` apps using `Flask-Classful` and you probably think you're an expert.
 But not until you've tried the snazzy `Subdomains` feature my friend.

-Flask-Classy allows you to specify a subdomain to be used when registering routes for your FlaskViews.
+Flask-Classful allows you to specify a subdomain to be used when registering routes for your FlaskViews.
 While the usefulness of this feature is probably apparent to many of you, let's go ahead and take a look at one of the many facilitative use cases.